Query the database

 Database selection

 It is recommended to always specify the database explicitly with the database parameter, even on single-database instances.
-This allows the driver to work more efficiently, as it does not have to resolve the home database first.
+This allows the driver to work more efficiently, as it saves a network round-trip to the server to resolve the home database.
 If no database is given, the user’s home database is used.

 await driver.executeQuery(